Gott erhalte Franz den Kaiser: Austria-Hungary

-At the end of the First World War in 1918, the Austro-Hungarian Empire was abolished and divided into multiple states, one of them being the residual state of Austria, which was a republic and had no emperor.
-The tune ceased to be used for official purposes.
-When the last Emperor, Charles I, died in 1922, monarchists created an original stanza for his son Otto von Habsburg.
-Since the emperor was in fact never restored, this version never attained official standing.
+At the end of the First World War in 1918, the Austro-Hungarian Empire was abolished and divided into multiple states, one of them being the residual state of Austria.
+The new state had deposed its old Emperor and become a republic.
+According to Proksch (2014:122) "in 1920 the Austrian government moved to replace Haydn's "Kaiserhymne" with a new national anthem.
+Prompted by a desire to promote the new Austrian Republic as opposed to the defeated and disbanded Habsburg Empire, Austria literally discarded a significant part of its national identity."
+The tune thus ceased to be used for official purposes.
+When the last Emperor, Charles I, died in 1922, monarchists created an original stanza for his son Otto von Habsburg; but since the emperor was never restored, this version never attained official standing.

-The hymn was revived in 1929 with completely new lyrics, known as "Sei gesegnet ohne Ende", which remained the national anthem of Austria until the Anschluss.
-The first stanza of the hymn's 1854 version was sung in 1989 during the funeral of Empress Zita of Austria and again in 2011 during the funeral of her son Otto von Habsburg.
+The hymn was revived in 1929 with completely new lyrics, known as "Sei gesegnet ohne Ende", which remained the national anthem of Austria until the Anschluss, which terminated the Austrian state for the period 1938-1945.
+With older lyrics the hymn retained its associations with the deposed Habsburg dynasty; thus the first stanza of the 1854 version was sung in 1989 during the funeral of Empress Zita of Austria and again in 2011 during the funeral of her son Otto von Habsburg.

 Germany

 Long after Haydn's death, his melody was used as the tune for Hoffmann von Fallersleben's poem Das Lied der Deutschen (1841).
-The third stanza (which begins with "Einigkeit und Recht und Freiheit") is sung to the same melody, and is the present national anthem of Germany and formerly of West Germany.
-The first verse of Fallersleben's poem was formerly the national anthem of the Weimar Republic, and later, Nazi Germany.
+The third stanza (which begins with "Einigkeit und Recht und Freiheit") is sung to the same melody, and is presently the national anthem of Germany.